-Management performed an evaluation of subsequent events through June 27, 2019, the date the financial statements were issued, noting no other subsequent events requiring recognition or disclosure in the financial statements.
+Furthermore, management performed an evaluation of subsequent events through June 26, 2020, the date of issuance of the financial statements included elsewhere in this report.
+However, as a result of such evaluation, management considered that no other subsequent events require recognition or disclosure in such financial statements.